alsosprachben/mnvkd/README.md

 `mnvkd` is a proof of concept for partitioned scheduling:
  1. where data partitioning is extended to scheduling.
- 2. That is, cache-missing linear access only need to apply to the partitioned structure, the virtual process,
+ 2. That is, cache-missing linear access only needs to apply to the partitioned structure, the virtual process,
  3. meaning that cache-hitting, scanning access can be used locally, within the virtual process, to improve throughput.
  4. That is, both thread scheduling and memory protection can benefit from an encapsulating locality of reference,
  5. which is what makes in-process memory protection actually feasible.